HankYu269/Full-Spectrum/README.md

-# Full Spectrum Analysis
+# Full-Spectrum Analysis
-The file <code>fullspec.py</code> is to draw the 3D interactive figure of photocycle as shown below.
+The file <code>fullspec.py</code> is for drawing the 3D interactive figure of photocycle as shown below.
+The data used are smoothed by importing <code>sgolay2.py</code> in the file <code>fullspec.py</code>.

 <!-- Figure -->
 <p>